 At this point in your research, I'm sure you'd love for me to tell you: "Go to XYZ corporation and get their SCADA system.
 It's amazing, and it's going to be the best one for you."

-No matter how much stuff you have to monitor and control, your SCADA system needs to be able to handle that.
+No matter how much stuff you have to monitor and control, your SCADA system needs to be able to handle that and collect all data.
 You should think about your system's physical and software abilities to deal with everything you need to keep an eye on.

 Also, what does the licensing look like?
 Do you have to pay extra for a certain number of devices?
 It's important to be aware of that when you're planning.